Real Spanish in the preschool jungle? Yes.

 It’s tough to find an effective “worksheet” for Spanish class at all, much less for very young children who can’t read or write.
-However, we’re pretty proud of the activity sheets we’ve developed for Stories Online (you can see them all and download/print them in your 7-day free trial!).
+However, we’re pretty proud of the activity sheets we’ve developed for Stories (you can see many and download/print them in your 7-day free trial!).
 But some of ours can’t be done by preliterate children, either.
 For the ones that aren’t adaptable, simply ignore them.
 However, many are achievable as they’re written, and many more are easily adapted for young preliterate learners (see a photo example on our Instagram).
 We actually did a separate blog post on that, and it includes a free activity sheet download.

 Set and focus on SMALL goals.
 Then repeat.

 If you don’t speak Spanish, you don’t have to be told twice that the smaller the goal, the better.
 But for those of us who do speak it, often we forget just how many times or how slowly we need to hear a particular word in context before we can incorporate it in communication.
 It’s a lot of times.

 This means that all learners, and especially preschool children, need very, very small goals.
 To illustrate what we mean, we’ve taken some snippets of our Video Stories and put them together into a special preschool lesson.
 Note that this lesson isn’t an example of what’s in our Stories curriculum- to see that, you really need to experience your free first seven days of learning.
 Our Video Stories follow a comprehensible story plot, and then the lesson plans are where children are asked to focus on goals and complete them.